letsencrypt/borp/README.md

 // Example of using tags to alias fields to column names
 // The 'db' value is the column name
 //
-// A hyphen will cause gorp to skip this field, similar to the
+// A hyphen will cause borp to skip this field, similar to the
 // Go json package.
 //
 // This is equivalent to using the ColMap methods: